redstrate/Novus/README.md

 ### Supported Game Versions

-I have only tested Novus on 6.x (Endwalker) so far, and it has limited support for 7.x (Dawntrail) except for the new renderer.
-If you're using Novus against Dawntrail, make sure to set the `NOVUS_IS_DAWNTRAIL=1` environment variable.
+This works for A Realm Reborn (2.x) thru Endwalker content (6.x) while Dawntrail (7.x) support is still WIP.
+If you're using something Dawntrail-related doesn't load properly, try using the `NOVUS_IS_DAWNTRAIL=1` environment variable.

 ## Building